 Electrical, Plumbing, and Gas

 Suffice it to say, anything that could kill you or do major damage to your house should be left to the pros.
-They will have the necessary training, experience, and insurance in place in case something goes wrong.
+They will have the necessary training, experience, work/safety equipment and insurance in place in case something goes wrong.

 Electrical repairs can be downright dangerous, even simple fixes can go awry if not done in the proper sequence.
 Plus you always run the risk of ruining your electrical system from a job not done right.